 How It Works

-Pick Entity and Operation, such as Accounts and Create → Download CSV → Fill Data in CSV → Upload CSV → Queue → Background Processes import → Result shown with error reporting.
+Pick Entity and Operation, such as Accounts and Create → Provide your file (Excel template, report, or your own) → Map your column headers to Administrate fields → Review validation results and fix any issues → Submit → Queue → Background processes import → Result shown with error reporting.

-Each row in the CSV becomes an individual GraphQL mutation call, processed with the same validation and business logic as manual operations through the UI or API.
+Each row in your file becomes an individual GraphQL mutation call, processed with the same validation and business logic as manual operations through the UI or API.

 Message and Positioning